 We have our child for a holiday coming up and then have them for a family event the next week.
 Their mother wants us to bring back from out of state for just 2 days of school.
 Then pay to fly them out again for the family event.
 It’s a lot of unnecessary travel for 2 school days.
 Do we have to do...
 Read more »

 That's really a loaded question.
 It depends upon what your custody agreement states regarding access/visitation.
-If the mother of the child has tie-breaker regarding access/visitation then yes, she can file contempt if you don't bring the child back, again, depending upon what your order states....Read more »
+If the mother of the child has tie-breaker regarding access/visitation then yes, she can file contempt if you don't bring the child back, again, depending upon what your...Read more »

 child is now 15, was living between two households weekly due to joint custody agreement.
 Father was paying reduced child support due to joint custody.
 Father kicked child out his house and child has been living fulltime only (with mom) for over 6 months.
 Can child-support be re-evaluated and...
 Read more »